nglaeser/gh-md-test/README_latex.md

 npm install -g markdown-math-gh-compiler
 ```

-[Compile a file with LaTeX syntax into one with embedded images](https://gist.github.com/a-rodin/fef3f543412d6e1ec5b6cf55bf197d7b) of the formulas (using GitHub's rendered) with
+[Compile a file with LaTeX syntax into one with embedded images](https://gist.github.com/a-rodin/fef3f543412d6e1ec5b6cf55bf197d7b) of the formulas (using GitHub's renderer) with
 ```
 markdown-math-gh-compiler myfile_latex.md -o myfile.md
 ```

 _Note: This tool seems to dislike the markdown syntax of using two spaces at the end of a line to create a new line (a new paragraph, in HTML-speak).
-For line breaks, leave an empty line instead:_
+For line breaks, leave an empty line instead (\_ indicates a space):_
 ```
 # don't do this
-This is my first line.
+This is my first line.__
 This is a new line.

 # do this